 MOVIES

-The Republican Club will present the movie “Greenland” in the Peacock Theater at 4:00 p.m. on Wednesday, March 18.
+The Republican Club will present the movie “A Family Thing” in the Peacock Theater at 4:00 p.m. on Wednesday, April 29.
+NOTE THAT THIS IS A ONE-TIME CHANGE FROM OUR USUAL THIRD WEDNESDAY MOVIE DATE.
 Admission is free and everyone is invited!
 This is a nonpartisan event.

 JOIN US FOR A MOVIE